Is There an Ultra High Performance Tire Right for You?

 You build your car and have made it look like something straight off the race track.
 However, you don’t plan on driving it on the track all that often.
-Should you really have a set of Ultra-High Performance (UHP) tires on something you don’t track?
+Should you really have a set of Ultra-High Performance tires (or commonly known as UHP tires) on something you don’t track?

 Someone who builds a cool looking car that’s low and functional doesn’t always end up on the race tracks across the world.
 There’s nothing wrong with that and people have been doing that since the early days of hot rodding.
 Even if they do track their cars, many drivers assume they need UHP Summer or “R-compound” tires for their car when, in reality, they don’t need them for daily driving.
 They quickly realize they are starting to waste a lot of money on those rubber donuts.